 I tend to save the creek for last because it’s the happiest place and you usually have to double-back and see and hear it all one more time.
 Without fail, often right before we turn for the trail back to the car, James and I exchange glances and one of us says “shhh”.
 For at least a solid minute we stand there on West Bridge (where the creek departs from the lake), listening to the creek, the lake, the trees, and the hills.

-This work was inspired by the welcoming spirit of Ransom Lake, the beauty of the land that holds it, and its gift of consolation offered to everyone who visits.
-My hope is that each person who hears this work will experience their own journey around the lake, along the creek, and hear the message of the waters.
+As part of “Sanctuary Sketches,” this work was inspired by the welcoming spirit of Ransom Lake: the beauty of the land that holds it, and its gift of consolation offered to everyone who visits.
+My hope is that each person who hears this work will experience their own journey around the lake and along the creek, and hear the message of the waters.